GabrieleGiuseppini/Floating-Sandbox/README.md

 These and other ideas will come out with frequent releases.

 The game is also featured at [GameJolt](https://gamejolt.com/games/floating-sandbox/353572), and plenty of videos may be found on Youtube.
-Also have a look at [the official Floating Sandbox web site](https://floatingsandbox.com/), where you can find plenty of Ship Packs!

 # System Requirements
 - Windows: